Six Things Pet Food Processors Should Know Before Building a New Facility

 “We need to initially consider the inherent, potential hazards that these facilities have,” says Amanda Arnold, assistant design manager with Gray.
 “With the challenges in mind, designers are able to use a number of tools to help mitigate those hazards, such as implementing hygienic zoning and accounting for the movement of people, products, and waste through the facility.”

-This approach to design ensures maximize worker and product safety, including single direction flow of materials, from raw ingredients to final product.
-Automation technologies, data acquisition and analytics, and segregation and hygiene strategies can then be installed.
-Advanced air ventilation and filtration systems can also be installed for enhanced worker safety.
+This approach to design ensures maximum worker and product safety, including single-direction flow of materials, from raw ingredients to final product.
+Automation technologies, data acquisition and analytics, and segregation and hygiene strategies can then be installed, along with advanced air ventilation and filtration systems.

 3. Compliance needs.

 Complying with (or exceeding) federal and state requirements is easiest to achieve when processing facilities are specifically designed to make compliance as easy and streamlined as possible, thereby reducing errors and maximizing quality.
-Automation and IoT are critical for capturing data, in real time, that track key performance indicators.
-Linear flow is essential for establishing material segregation and hygienic zones.
-Real-time monitoring of temperature and humidity is essential for keeping food ingredients safe.
+Automation and IoT are critical for capturing real-time data that track key performance indicators.
+Linear flow is essential for establishing material segregation and hygienic zones, while monitoring temperature and humidity helps maintain optimum conditions and keep food ingredients safe.
 Operators are automatically notified of environmental variances through IoT, including alarms and alerts.

 4. Traceability factors.

 COVID-19 has proven the importance of having an agile supply chain.
 Traceability is essential for quality control in ingredients, FDA audits, and consumer satisfaction.
 Sophisticated software systems, which capture, record, and analyze ingredient data, can track ingredients at any point in the supply chain.
 Traceability data also improves supply chain efficiency and security by identifying choke points and other delays.
-Traceability is becoming more important to the consumer—for example, more companies are using cloud-based tracking systems that trace every ingredient back to the supplier, data which can be used to create positive consumer awareness.
+As traceability becomes more important to the consumer, more companies are using cloud-based tracking systems that trace every ingredient back to the supplier—data which can be used to create positive consumer awareness.

-“With ever changing logistic challenges, today’s ingredient lot tracking systems must be developed with flexibility in mind,” says Drew Goodall, vice president of process integration with Gray Solutions, a Gray company.
+“With ever-changing logistical challenges, today’s ingredient lot tracking systems must be developed with flexibility in mind,” says Drew Goodall, vice president of process integration with Gray Solutions, a Gray company.
 “Modern producers need agile systems that can be updated by manufacturing operations personnel without requiring interjection from control systems teams.”

 Top-tier networks sync well with rapid changes in production schedules to meet supply chain challenges or changing consumer demands.